petershin/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/deploying-changes-via-the-dxp-cloud-console.md

    ![View detailed logs via your project's Jenkins page.](./deploying-changes-via-the-dxp-cloud-console/images/03.png)

-## Deploying Your New Build via the DXP Cloud Console
+## Deploying Your New Build via the Liferay Cloud Console

-Once your new build is ready, deploy it to your project's `dev` environment via the DXP Cloud console:
+Once your new build is ready, deploy it to your project's `dev` environment via the Liferay Cloud console:

-1. Navigate to the *Builds* page for your project in the DXP Cloud console.
+1. Navigate to the *Builds* page for your project in the Liferay Cloud console.
 You can access this page from any project environment.

 1. Click on the *Actions* button ( ⋮ ) for the build you want to deploy, and select *Deploy Build To...*